daurnimator/lua-http/index.md

 Parameters are the same as [`new(options)`](#http.server.new) except instead of `.socket` you provide the following:

   - `.host` (*string*): Local IP address in dotted decimal or IPV6 notation.
 This value is required if `.path` is not specified.
   - `.port` (*number*): IP port for the local socket.
 Specify 0 for automatic port selection.
 Ports 1-1024 require the application has root privilege to run.
 Maximum value is 65535.
 If `.tls == nil` then this value is required.
-Othewise, the defaults are:
+Otherwise, the defaults are:
 	  - `80` if `.tls == false`
 	  - `443` if `.tls == true`
   - `.path` (*string*): Path to UNIX a socket.
 This value is required if `.host` is not specified.
   - `.family` (*string*): Protocol family.
 Default is `"AF_INET"`
-  - `.v6only` (*boolean*): Specifiy `true` to limit all connections to ipv6 only (no ipv4-mapped-ipv6).
+  - `.v6only` (*boolean*): Specify `true` to limit all connections to ipv6 only (no ipv4-mapped-ipv6).
 Default is `false`.
   - `.mode` (*string*): `fchmod` or `chmod` socket after creating UNIX domain socket.
   - `.mask` (*boolean*): Set and restore umask when binding UNIX domain socket.
   - `.unlink` (*boolean*): `true` means unlink socket path before binding.